link2wales.co.uk -

 Whiskey Trick – Bangor rock-blues band (c2008), feat; Markus (voc), Andy (gtr), Chris (gtr), Steve (bass), Peter (drms)

-White, Chris – rock bassist from Colwyn Bay & music journalist for the North Wales Pioneer.
-Prolific in the number of bands he’s played with, Hungry Touch, Stone Cold, White Tygerz, Think Lizzy & Burn.
-Now hires and sells PAs
+Chris White – rock bassist from Colwyn Bay & music journalist for the North Wales Pioneer.
+Prolific in the number of bands he’s played with, Hungry Touch, Stone Cold, White Tygrz, Think Lizzy & Burn.
+Also hires and sells PAs, and is in-house soundman at the Tivoli venue in Buckley.

 WhitePriest – Wrexham indie band (formed mid05), feat; Gaz (voc,gtr), Mike (gtr), Leon (bass), Andy (drms).